hslua/lua-style-guide/README.md

       LICENSE.md
     ```

-## <a name='testing'>Testing</a>
+## Testing

-  - Use [busted](http://olivinelabs.com/busted) and write lots of tests in a /spec
+  - Use [busted](http://olivinelabs.com/busted) and write lots of
-    folder.
+    tests in a /spec folder.
 Separate tests by module.
-  - Use descriptive `describe` and `it` blocks so it's obvious to see what
+  - Use descriptive `describe` and `it` blocks so it's obvious to
-    precisely is failing.
+    see what precisely is failing.
   - Test interfaces.
 Don't test private methods.
-If you need to test something
+If you need to test
-    that is private, it probably shouldn't be private in the first place.
+    something that is private, it probably shouldn't be private in
+    the first place.
   - Example:

     ```